 Darryl Maxwell is the Assistant Director for the D.C.
 Bar Pro Bono Center’s Nonprofit Legal Assistance and Small Business Programs and manages the Small Business Brief Advice Legal Clinic.

 Jim Joseph, Arnold & Porter

 Jim Joseph is the co-chair of Arnold & Porter’s Tax practice and Co-Chair of the Executive Committee of the Lawyers’ Committee for Civil Rights Under Law.

 Walter Smith is the executive director of DC Appleseed and former Special Deputy Corporation Counsel at the D.C.
 Office of the Corporation Counsel (now the Office of the Attorney General).

-Now more than ever, attorneys are needed to advocate for policies that will tackle issues of systemic injustice in our country and in our legal system.
-We hope you will join us for this timely and important discussion as part of our virtual 2020 Summer Forum.
-The Summer Forum will kick off on Tuesday, July 7, from 12:00-1:00 pm ET with a keynote address from The Honorable Anna Blackburne-Rigsby, Chief Judge of the D.C.
-Court of Appeals.
-Subsequent panels will take place on Tuesdays and Thursdays throughout the month of July.
+As we’ve seen recently, lawyers are needed more than ever to advocate for policies that will tackle issues of systemic injustice in our country and in our legal system.
+We hope you will join us for this timely and important discussion as part of our virtual 2021 Summer Forum.
+The Summer Forum will kick off on Thursday, June 3 at 12:00 pm ET with a keynote address from Eric Holder, former United States Attorney.
+Subsequent panels will take place on June 10 & 17.
 Registered attendees are able to participate in all of the programming!

 Click here for more information and to register.

-Prianka Sharma is a government attorney, Washington Council of Lawyers Board Member, and Co-Chair of the Communications Committee.
+Heather Krick is a member of the Washington Council of Lawyers Communications Committee.